- Volunteer / Fundraising Responsibilities

 - A Skater must purchase a Buy-on session in full.
 If the session is 1 hour, the skater must pay for 1 hour; session is 45 mins, pay for 45 mins, etc.

 - The Buy-on cost for a MSC member is $4.50 per 15 min.
 For example: if a session is 45 min the cost would be $13.50, for an hour $18.00.

 - The Buy-on cost for an out-of-club skater is $5.00 per 15 minutes, or $20.00 for 1 hour, payable by designated tickets via Uplifter.

-- Each Buy-on skater or parent must sign into the Buy-on book, including the ticket number from their receipt with the appropriate date, session, and their name.
+- Each Buy-on skater or parent must sign into the Buy-on book/notify the music player and process their buy on tickets on the iPad per those specific instructions for the appropriate date and session.

 - A Buy-on skater is not allowed to step onto the ice before their session begins.